MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

    For more information, see [To export and import a permission set](https://docs.microsoft.com/dynamics365/business-central/ui-define-granular-permissions#to-export-and-import-a-permission-set).
 2. Install version 18 with the demonstration database.
 3. From the version 18 client, export the permission sets to XML.
-4. Using standard file comparison tools, compare to XML files and merge the necessary changes.
+4. Using standard file comparison tools, compare XML files and merge the necessary changes.

     Now you have upgraded permissions as XML files.
 5. Upgrade your [!INCLUDE [prod_short](includes/prod_short.md)] to version 18.